|

-The Climax Golden Twins, originally the Seattle-based duo of
+The Climax Golden Twins, the brainchild of the Seattle-based duo of

 debuted with the double 7" Climax Golden Twins (Fire Breathing Turtle, 1994) but offered the first mature statements of their aesthetic with